This is specifically for K. Lumpur, Selangor, Johor, and P. Pinang.

 - Movement for public and private operations and services depends on the seating capacity of the vehicle.

-- Cross-state permission is allowed for long-distance married couples by obtaining PDRM permission.
+- Cross-state travel is allowed for long-distance married couples by obtaining PDRM permission.

 - Other movements allowed in this SOP.